wcerfgba/jpreston.xyz/woprs-organization-model.md

 In the normal mode, structures are dependent on processes, because a process defines the interactions between members and resources which constitute a structure.
 We can describe many structures in an organization, such as a tree of departments and teams, or a tree of managers and their reports, or a RACI grid, or the flows of inputs and outputs between different processes, but all of these structures exist as a 'shadow' of the processes which are operating within the organization on daily, weekly, and monthly bases.
 If a worker never has to communicate with their manager or vice versa, it is questionable if there should really be a line connecting them in the org chart, and if that manager-report structure and relationship really exists.

 In the meta mode, structures are sometimes proscribed by conventional wisdom, a desire to maintain oversight, control, or authority, or because particular members want to hold particular roles.
 It is possible for structures to come before processes, but WOPRS argues that this is faulty, and instead structures should arise totally from the reality of the processes which exist in the organization.
 If a problem is detected, it is never a problem of structure, it is always a problem of process, and when that problem is fixed by changing the processes, then the change may be reflected by a change in some structures.

-Structure occurs in all of the previously discussed models and WOPRS' definition of structure subsumes all of these other definitions.
-Where WOPRS structure differs is this insight that structures arise from processes, rather than existing by themselves.

 ### WOPRS in practice